peterwrightdev/CalastoneWordFilters/README.md

 ExcludeShortWordsFilter excludes short words (defaults to less than 3 characters as per spec, parameter can be overwritten by user when running the application)

-ExcludeWordsContainingChar excludes words containing a specific character (defaults to 't', can be overwritten by user when running the application).
+ExcludeWordsContainingCharFilter excludes words containing a specific character (defaults to 't', can be overwritten by user when running the application).

 To run the application, simply run the executable and follow the instructions provided in command line.
 There are some extra steps I've included for extendability.